• Skip to primary navigation

 November 4, 2018

-According to Gallup, only 13 percent of all employees worldwide today are engaged in their jobs1 — an alarming statistic given the importance of the workforce in fueling growth and meeting other key enterprise goals.
-Employees are typically an organization’s most vital (and expensive) asset, and when they are disengaged and/or disenfranchised, the ripple effects across the business can impact your profitability and branding.
+According to Gallup, only 13 percent of all employees worldwide today are engaged in their jobs.
+This is an alarming statistic given the importance of the workforce in fueling growth and meeting other key enterprise goals.
+Employees are typically an organization’s most vital (and expensive) asset.
+When they are disengaged and/or disenfranchised, the ripple effects across the business can impact your profitability and branding.

-Today’s employee engagement challenge is complicated by the fact that there are five generations co-existing in the workforce — Silent Generation, Baby Boomers, Gen X, Millennials (Gen Y), and Gen Z (Gen 2020).
+Today’s employee engagement challenge is complicated by the fact that there are five generations co-existing in the workforce — Silent Generation, Baby Boomers, Gen X, Millennials (Gen Y), and Gen Z (Zoomers).

-The shifting demographics — Millennials flooding the workforce while Baby Boomers start to retire — are substantively impacting the ability to create an engaged and cohesive workforce.
-Typically, the lowest level of engagement is among Millennials and the most engaged employees are the Baby Boomers — and in between these generations are decades of different experiences, cultural milieus, and economic histories impacting the perception of work and the workplace.
+The shifting demographics — Zoomers flooding the workforce while Boomers start to retire — are substantively impacting the ability to create an engaged and cohesive workforce.
+Typically, the lowest level of engagement is among Millennials.
+The most engaged employees are the Baby Boomers.
+In between these generations are different experiences, cultural milieus, and economic histories impacting the perception of work and the workplace.

 In fact, each employee generation — and each individual — has unique needs and expectations regarding work.
 So how do you engage and inspire them?
 It requires a creative and differentiated approach that accounts for the unique characteristics and requirements of each generation.

-Fortunately, new human capital management (HCM) technologies are available today that can help you optimize employee engagement across all generations.
-Using this HCM tool set, you can create compelling work environments that make employees feel valued and treated fairly so they will give that extra discretionary effort to the organization — regardless of their ages, preconceived expectations, or generational legacies.
+Fortunately, new workforce technologies are available today that can help you optimize employee engagement across all generations.
+Using these tools, you can create compelling work environments that make employees feel valued and treated fairly.
+This often leads to increased employee effort — regardless of their ages, preconceived expectations, or generational legacies.

-These HCM technologies combine the best of both worlds:
+These technologies combine the best of both worlds:

 • Ability to engage employees across multiple generations, taking into account each generation’s unique needs and expectations

-• Ability to “operationalize” employee engagement with tools that standardize HCM strategies and enforce policies that promote fairness, consistency, and efficiency across all employees and locations
+• Ability to “operationalize” employee engagement with tools that standardize workforce strategies.
+This also enforces policies that promote fairness, consistency, and efficiency across all employees and locations

 A bright future ahead